Cotswold sides think we’re Border, Border sides think we’re Cotswold…

-Asum Gras Molly are a new resident Morris side to The Fleece Inn.
-Formed in January 2013 and is made up of members from various other local Cotswold and Northwest sides.
+Asum Gras Molly are a currently retired Morris side to The Fleece Inn.
+Formed in January 2013 and made up of members from various other local Cotswold and Northwest sides.

 Their name derives from “Asum” being the colloquial local name for the town of Evesham and “Gras” which is short for Asparagus – the vegetable for which the Vale of Evesham is famed for producing.